alanrob17/technical-blog/content/post/sharing-files-between-windows-and-hyper-v.md

 If this has been completed successfully you should see the *share* folder on your Linux desktop.

-**Note:** you will only be able to add files to this folder using administrator privileges.
+**Note:** in Linux you will only be able to add files to this folder using administrator privileges.

 Also be aware that this command is only temporary.
 Each time you run your machine you will have to run the ``mount`` command to be able to share files.